aralroca/next-translate/README.md

 ## 5. Plurals

-We support 6 plural forms (taken from [CLDR Plurals](http://cldr.unicode.org/index/cldr-spec/plural-rules) page) by adding to the key this suffix:
+We support 6 plural forms (taken from [CLDR Plurals](http://cldr.unicode.org/index/cldr-spec/plural-rules) page) by adding to the key this suffix (or nesting it under the key with no `_` prefix):

 - `_zero`
 - `_one` (singular)